Circular Economy

 Thaioil waste management committee is responsible for conducting waste audits, including internal (production process) and external (waste processor) audits, to ensure compliance with regulation and proper management of collecting, transporting, treatment, and disposal.

-The waste internal audit plan for TOP Group Quality, Security, Safety, Occupational Health, Environment, Energy Management (QSHE) Management System was conducted during 2023, with 79 sections under TOP Group that were audited.
+In 2025, Thaioil Group has implemented the waste internal audit plan for TOP Group Quality, Security, Safety, Occupational Health, Environment, Energy Management (QSHE) Management System, with 79 sections under TOP Group that were audited.
 The waste audit aims to assess the waste management system in alignment with Integrated Management System (IMS) including ISO9001, ISO14001, ISO50001, ISO45001, TIS18001 and ISO/IEC17025, ISO/IEC27001, TIS2677, ISO20000-1.
 The Waste Management Committee conducts the annual meeting between working group to set target to control and monitor waste generation.
 The communication of waste management manual, procedure for waste disposal valuable waste and spent catalyst is regularly conveyed to operators, engineers, and new staff.
-The waste management target deployment and waste reduction initiative are communicated in employee Town hall to seek improvements.
+The waste management target deployment and waste reduction initiative are communicated in employee Town hall to enhance waste management system.

 Additionally, Thaioil also conducts Vendor Waste Audit to evaluate suppliers’ waste management programs in alignment with the Integrated Management System, including certificates for ISO 9001, ISO 14001, OHSAS 18001, TIS 18001, manuals, procedures, work instructions, and community complaints.